svyatokshin/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+    Routes and middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    Middleware are functions that run after request and before response, allowing us to do validations

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    a resource is a collection of data sent across the network through requests and responses (can be located in DB)

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    A status code and a response with a success message

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+    using express.Router();

 ## Minimum Viable Product